cran/traumar/README.md

 <https://bemts-hhs.github.io/traumar/> where you can find examples of
 each function the package has to offer.

+## Trauma System Evaluation and Quality Improvement

+{traumar} includes functions to allow users to calculate the efficiency and effectiveness of one or more trauma centers, or even a trauma system.
+The `seqic_indicator_*` family of functions affords users the logic and formulas to assess their center or system on topics of importance such as:

+- Surgeon/physician/mid-level provider response times
+- Data Quality
+- Rate of autopsy among deceased trauma patients
+- Blood alcohol measurements / drug testing
+- Analysis of mortality among risk groups
+- Time from patient arrival to a) physical discharge, b) decision, c) time from decision to physical discharge
+- Trauma team activations
+- Under and over triage
+- …among many others.
+Please check the {traumar}
+  <https://bemts-hhs.github.io/traumar/> documentation to explore all
+  these analytical opportunities

 ## Calculating the W-Score

 The W-Score tells us how many survivals (or deaths) on average out of